Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Quality Metrics

 \subsection{Trajectory Instability (TI)}

 The Trajectory Instability (TI) quality metric aims to quantify the quality of the task by analyzing the physical behavior of the robot, specifically the evolution of its end-effector motion over time.
-Instead of focusing on the actions predicted by the VLA model, with this metric we focus on evaluating the smoothness and consistency of the trajectory.
-Although this metric is similar to TCP-based quality metrics, this metric does not serve as a quality metric for a certain time step, but for the entire task.
-This metric evaluates the quality of the robot's motion by assessing their smoothness, provided that smoother motion is generally perceived by users as a sign of higher quality.

-To capture these non-smooth movements of the robot, we leverage jerk as metric, i.e., the third time derivative of position, which represents the rate of change of the acceleration.
-Jerk has been widely used in prior studies to assess movement smoothness in robotics~\cite{hogan2009sensitivity, PHANG201565}.
+While previous metrics operate at the step level, Trajectory Instability (TI) evaluates the overall smoothness of the trajectory.
+This metric is based on the jerk, the third derivative of position, which has been widely used to characterize motion quality in motor control and UAV control domains~\cite{hogan2009sensitivity, PHANG201565}.
 In addition, the study performed by Flash et al.~\cite{flash1985coordination}, showed that human movements follow a minimum-jerk principle.
 From this perspective, movements with minimal jerk are considered the smoothest, as lower jerk reflects gradual, continuous changes in acceleration without abrupt transitions.